Skip to Content

 Going Up the Mountain

-When you arrive at the base in Engelberg, you’ll find the building to pick up/purchase tickets, as well as restrooms and a snack bar.
+When you arrive at the base in Engelberg, you’ll find the building where you can pick up/purchase tickets, restrooms, and a snack bar.
 Inside the building is a gift shop.
 This is a good opportunity to visit the restroom before starting your journey up.

-Once you are ready, you’ll board an 8-passenger cable car to the Stand station.
-It’s important that you keep your admission ticket safely put away because you’ll need it many times during your time at Mount Titlis.
-Ticket prices vary based on what you are doing and how far you’ll go up – so make sure you purchase the correct ticket.
+Once ready, you’ll board an 8-passenger cable car to the Stand station.
+It’s essential that you keep your admission ticket safely put away because you’ll need it many times during your time at Mount Titlis.
+Ticket prices vary based on what you are doing and how far you’ll go, so make sure you purchase the correct ticket.

 Pine trees and turquoise lake in the mountains

-For our trip up, we stopped halfway at the Trübsee station in the center.
-There’s even a hotel in Trübsee called the Trübsee Alpine Lodge for a very unique stay.
+We stopped halfway at the Trübsee station in the center for our trip up.
+There’s even a hotel in Trübsee called the Trübsee Alpine Lodge, which offers a unique stay.

-We used this time to get acclimated to the changing atmosphere and to enjoy the beautiful scenery.
-If you do have a few extra minutes, it’s worth getting out at this spot and walking around because it really is picturesque.
+We used this time to acclimate to the changing atmosphere and enjoy the beautiful scenery.
+If you do have a few extra minutes, it’s worth getting out at this spot and walking around because it is picturesque.

 Red Rotair rotating cable car in the mountains

-The TITLIS ROTAIR cable car is a revolving cable car, which rotates 360 degrees during the ascent to the summit.
-It’s a slow rotation, so I didn’t feel any sort of motion sickness.
+The TITLIS ROTAIR cable car is a revolving cable car that rotates 360 degrees during the ascent to the summit.
+It’s a slow rotation, so I felt no motion sickness.
 It accommodates about 60 guests, all standing.
 While you can stand in the center, I recommend grabbing a spot along the edge so you can see everything along the way.

-At the end of your time at the top of Mount Titlis, you’ll go through the same process to go down.
-It takes about 30 minutes total, each way to get to the cable car station at the bottom.
-Once you are at the Summit Station, you’ll be about 9,900 feet above sea level.
+After you’ve reached the top of Mount Titlis, you’ll follow the same process to descend.
+It takes about 30 minutes each way to get to the cable car station at the bottom.
+Once you’re at the Summit Station, you’ll be about 9,900 feet above sea level.

 Summer Activities at Mount Titlis

-Here are some of the fun winter activities you can enjoy as part of the Glacier Excursion.
+Here are some fun winter activities you can enjoy as part of the Glacier Excursion.

 Enter the Glacier Cave from the station building, and you’ll go about 32 feet below the glacier surface.
 The glacier is lit with blue light, with purple lighting toward the end.
 It is slippery, but there is a handrail to hold onto (don’t forget gloves!).

-The Titlis Glacier Cave is a unique walk, with some fun photo opportunities.
-This includes an ice throne in the center of the cave.
-It was nice to cool down after some hot days in Italy and Switzerland.
+The Titlis Glacier Cave is a unique walk with fun photo opportunities.
+It includes an ice throne in the center of the cave.
+Cooling down after some hot days in Italy and Switzerland was nice.

 Mountain view from Cliff Walk with snow capped mountains